RUGSoftEng/Team-5/README.md

 In order to start the SlimStampen app, you can download the directory with the executable for your platform of choice from the Github website.

 ### Windows
-Download the files (as ZIP) from /executables/SlimStampen-win32-ia32/ on GitHub, unzip the files on your computer and run the file SlimStampen.exe.
+Download all files as ZIP from GitHub, unzip the files on your computer, open the folder _/executables/SlimStampen-win32-ia32/_ and to run the file SlimStampen.exe.

 ### Apple Mac OSX
-Download the files (as ZIP) from /executables/SlimStampen-darwin-x64/ on GitHub, unzip the files on your computer and run the file SlimStampen.app.
+Download all files as ZIP from GitHub, unzip the files on your computer, open the folder _/executables/SlimStampen-darwin-x64/_ and to run the file SlimStampen.app.

 ### Linux
-Download the files (as ZIP) from /executables/SlimStampen-linux-ia32, unzip the files on your computer and right-click on the file SlimStampen and open Properties.
+Download all files as ZIP from GitHub, unzip the files on your computer, open the folder _/executables/SlimStampen-linux-ia32/_ and right-click on the file SlimStampen and open Properties.
 In the Permissions tab, check the box to allow the file to run as a program.
 Close the Properties window and execute the file SlimStampen.